Mubushara Afzal1*, Sabrina Memon2, Sehrish3

 All the studies reported different frequencies of sessions; two studies reported two consecutive days, another study reported the frequency of thrice/week for two weeks, and five days/week were revealed in other studies.
 In all five studies, controls were divided into conventional physiotherapy (Kranthi 2012, Anikwe 2015, Bhatia 2017, Himani 2019, Darshana 2018).

 A pursuit of randomized trial control on neural flossing techniques brings forth only 5 studies that reach up inclusion criteria for this review.
 Nerve flossing can be utilized with physiotherapy modalities for treatment to relieve pain and sensory symptoms like tingling1.
-Patients may have prolapsed or extruded intervertebral disk and sciatic impingement causing activity limitation5.There are diverse pressure-relieving protocols that enable intraneural drainage, reduce adhesiveness and symptoms while sustaining nerve tension, and also lower ischemic discomfort.[9,15] An author reported improvement in pain and hip range of motion post 2 weeks of an NFT in acute sciatica due to IVDP.
-It might even be directly related to the immobilization reduction within the neurogenic inflammation.
-[1,5,8] Similarly study Darashana D et al suggested that there is a clinical indication for NFT to improve spinal ROM for patients with neurology11 Ergonomics rehabilitations along with nerve flossing technique provide a short-run improvement in pain, sensory symptoms, neural mobilizations, lower back muscles strengthening, and improvement in hip range of motion11,17.
+Patients may have prolapsed or extruded intervertebral disk and sciatic impingement causing activity limitation5.There are diverse pressure-relieving protocols that enable intraneural drainage, reduce adhesiveness and symptoms while sustaining nerve tension, and also lower ischemic discomfort9,15.
+An author reported improvement in pain and hip range of motion post 2 weeks of an NFT in acute sciatica due to IVDP.
+It might even be directly related to the immobilization reduction within the neurogenic inflammation1,5,8.
+Similarly study Darashana D et al suggested that there is a clinical indication for NFT to improve spinal ROM for patients with neurology11.
+Ergonomics rehabilitations along with nerve flossing technique provide a short-run improvement in pain, sensory symptoms, neural mobilizations, lower back muscles strengthening, and improvement in hip range of motion11,17.

 Methodological inadequacies will contribute to underrating outcomes.
 For example, Blinding significantly decreases bias and confounding, associated with importance in maintaining the strength of an RCT.
 Blinding in studies involving conventional therapy1,3.
 NFT combined with conventional Physiotherapy protocol11.
-The clinical intervention criteria are, application of TENS in combination with NFT to improve dynamic spectrum for the hip range of motion.[1]
+The clinical intervention criteria are, application of TENS in combination with NFT to improve dynamic spectrum for the hip range of motion1.
 The mixture implication of NFT with cryotherapy was a stronger treatments choice within the executing of participants having reduced hip range of motion following neurogenic inflammation.
 In cases of sciatica with sub-acute LBP and lumbar/lower quadrant flexibility in male soccer players, conventional physiotherapy was far more beneficial in the Straight Leg Raise (SLR) range 8,11.
 This intervention has also improved effects in the condition of cervicobrachial neurogenic pain for the better outcomes of elbow movements.
 In two studies NFT ought to be combined with conventional therapy20.
 The outcome measures utilized the RCTs during this review with additional homogeneity.
 Future researches are needed and a larger, more complete body of work is needed before conclusive evidence is available.
-In all 5 studies, neural stretches have a binomial impact and have also reduced psychological stress, improved mobility, and flexibility along with reducing pain 1,3,8.
+In all 5 studies, neural stretches have a binomial impact and have also reduced psychological stress, improved mobility, and flexibility along with reducing pain1,3,8.
+This technique also helps in improving neuromuscular function by enhancing ROM, reducing inflammation and pain to normalize nerve functions and sensory perception5.

 Three core physical therapy treatment methodologies include stretching of muscles/nerves, mobilization of joint structures and lastly strengthening of the muscles of the affected segment(s)7,11.
 Conventional physical therapy works in conjunction with the core attributes along with the modalities to improve the efficacy of the treatment plan5.
 At times it is also used as solitary contrary to assess the efficacy of relative treatment approaches and at times as a placebo.
 The count of studies has analysed the effects of; TENS, neural flossing, cryotherapy along with manual traction, soft tissue mobilization, exercises, and strengthening practices as a treatment preference1.
 The treatment approaches of the included studies regardless of the evidence and treatment indications showed immense progress in relieving the symptoms and contributing towards better and active participation in daily activities8,11.